 Ensure you have a suitable space for the PDR discussion, that the room is prepared appropriately, and that your discussion won't be interrupted.

-Reflect on your employee’s overall performance over the past 12 months:
+Reflect on your staff member's overall performance over the past 12 months:

 - Things that went well